A Brief History…

 The Festival’s mission is to introduce its large and loyal audience to good, primarily Canadian jazz, in a non-exclusionary and culturally inclusive fashion.

 This DIVA must be doing something right – because she’s inspired a number of other newer music festivals to follow suit.
-Where other festivals may have trouble attracting an audience – this Festival expanded to Woodbine Park to accomodate hers – upwards of 1 million people and counting.
+Where other festivals may have trouble attracting an audience – this Festival has upwards of 1 million people attending and counting.
 The Festival attracts one of the most diverse audiences of any event in Canada and has a broad based and loyal constituency of jazz music and festival lovers.
-The primary catchment area for the Festival is Greater Toronto, however, festival aficionados come from around the province and from abroad.

 The Festival intends to continue its tradition of being a free, open-air event committed to presenting quality jazz to all.